WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Workflow/Methods/restoreFromArchive.md

 ## Description

-The `restoreFromArchive()` method restores the opened archived document from Assets as a new object in the Studio or Enterprise Server system.
+The `restoreFromArchive()` method restores the opened archived document from Assets as a new object in the Studio Server system.
 Throws an exception in case of an error.
 Change the metadata before calling `restoreFromArchive()`.

-Articles on the document will be copied to Studio or Enterprise Server and the Article Components will get new IDs.
-Spreadsheets are copied to Studio or Enterprise Server.
+Articles on the document will be copied to Studio Server and the Article Components will get new IDs.
+Spreadsheets are copied to Studio Server.

 ## Examples